-SheBuysTravel Breeze Leonard went ziplining on her Navarre Beach vacation while SheBuysTravel Allison Taylor and her family learned to kayak — and no one fell in!
-You can also take surfing classes with your teen or join Night glow kayak session.
+SheBuysTravel contributor Breeze Leonard went ziplining on her Navarre Beach vacation while SheBuysTravel writer Allison Taylor and her family learned to kayak — and no one fell in!
+You can also take surfing classes with your teen or join a night glow kayak session.

 Add in water so blue you think it’s the Caribbean, and it’s easy to see why this area can become a family vacation favorite.

 Best of all, it’s close enough to take a side trip to Orlando’s theme parks.
-With teen, we recommend Universal Studios.
+With teens, we recommend Universal Studios.

 2. Southern California

 Southern California has been a mecca for the you and young at heart since the dawn of TV.
 The beaches of SoCal created a culture that teens still crave.

 Be the cool mom and sign up your teens for surfing lessons in Los Angeles or San Diego.
 Check out the piers and boardwalks, both packed with fun.
 Don’t forget Disneyland’s Star Wars attraction or take a Celebrity Homes Bus Tour!
 Or hit the water parks.